Radio Commentator and Author

 with that, because we have very enterprising company in New York called

 the Opera Orchestra of New York, which does opera in concert form.
-These

-— be it a soprano, baritone, or tenor
+singer — be it a soprano, baritone,

-that all managements have denied, she will accommodate them.
-For
+is dying to do something that all managements have denied, she will accommodate

-instance, William Tell.
-Who is going to stage five hours
+them.
+For instance, William Tell.
+Who is going

-of William Tell with its murderous writing?
-But Eve did it
+to stage five hours of William Tell with its murderous writing?

-twice or three times over the last ten or fifteen years.
+But Eve did it twice or three times over the last ten or fifteen years.

-BD: Obviously, it makes for a good
+BD: Obviously, it makes for a

-sing.
+good sing.

 GJ: Yes.
 She did it first for Nicolai